glic3rinu/passlib/docs/lib/passlib.hash.des_crypt.rst

   (as evidenced by the fact that it discards the 8th bit of all password bytes).

-  In order to provide support for unicode strings, PassLib will encode unicode passwords using ``utf-8`` before running them through des-crypt.
-If a different encoding is desired by an application, the password should be encoded before handing it to PassLib.
+  In order to provide support for unicode strings, Passlib will encode unicode passwords using ``utf-8`` before running them through des-crypt.
+If a different encoding is desired by an application, the password should be encoded before handing it to Passlib.

 .. rubric:: Footnotes

-.. [#] A java implementation of des-crypt, used as base for PassLib's pure-python implementation, is located at `<http://www.dynamic.net.au/christos/crypt/UnixCrypt2.txt>`_
+.. [#] A java implementation of des-crypt, used as base for Passlib's pure-python implementation,
+       can be found at `<http://www.dynamic.net.au/christos/crypt/UnixCrypt2.txt>`_